 Want to put the tree up, but not ready to go full-on festive?
 Play with natural Christmas tree decorations like pinecones, dried orange slices, and accents of burlap.
 A neutral farmhouse Christmas tree is a fun way to add some twinkle lights to your home without going full-on festive.

-How beautiful is this rustic tree from Northern Feeling?
+How beautiful is this rustic tree from Northern Feeling? <— See more details here.
 Gorgeous!

-6. White pumpkins rockin’ around the Christmas tree are ADORABLE.
+6. White pumpkins rockin' around this neutral Christmas tree are ADORABLE.

 Don't hesitate to leave neutral pumpkins, gourds, and other fall decorations out with your rustic Christmas tree — they'll match perfectly.
 If you've played with dried oranges, traditional orange pumpkins could be cute too.
 Mix and match rustic fall items with your winter-themed Christmas tree decorations.
 Save Santa for after Thanksgiving!